barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I am passionate about uncovering the narrative behind data and making it intelligible to different audiences.
 I find a unique sense of joy in using Data Science to examine uncharted territory in global trends.
-I bring to the table a liberal arts background a multicultural heritage and a love of international exploration.
+I bring to the table a liberal arts background, a multicultural heritage, and a love of international exploration.

 ### More Information